rickithadi/bigduckmusic.com/src/pages/about/index.md

 ---
+templateKey: about-page
+title: About Big Duck
-header1: BIG DUCK IS A PASSIONATE COLLECTIVE OF MUSIC ENTHUSIASTS AND GI PROMOTERS, PROUD TO CELEBRATE ALL THINGS GOOD ABOUT MUSIC AND THEIR LIVE EXPERIENCE
+header1: BIG DUCK IS A PASSIONATE COLLECTIVE OF MUSIC ENTHUSIASTS AND GIG PROMOTERS, PROUD TO CELEBRATE ALL THINGS GOOD ABOUT MUSIC AND THEIR LIVE EXPERIENCE
+header2: A CELEBRATION OF OUR PASSION FOR MUSIC A CELEBRATION OF OUR PASSION FOR MUSIC A CELEBRATION OF OUR PASSION FOR MUSIC
+header3: OUR AIM
+body1: Beginning our journey in mid-2019 with Naybeats, we have since followed with a series of fully-packed gigs, featuring carefully curated lineups with artists and arrangements both unorthodox and varied.
 body1_2: Always seeking to bring an eclectic mix of both well-loved scene veterans and fresh up-and-comers with potential; we deliver high energy and exciting shows, where every event is an unforgettable experience for our